AD | Featured / Affiliate Links

 6. Over the toilet storage

 If you live in a rental or don’t feel that shelving will work for your bathroom, you can always invest in a removable over-the-toilet storage unit.
 These wooden or metal storage units mount behind and above the toilet.
 While they do need to be secured to the wall, they won’t be as much work as floating shelves.
-These shelving units can be used to store toilet paper and other items neatly and high above your bowl and bidet toilet seat.
+These shelving units can be used to store toilet paper and other items neatly and high above your bowl and the Ultimate Bidet Toilet Seat.
 To keep the shelf from looking cluttered, store any loose items in apothecary jars or ornamental baskets so that the shelf still looks neat and tidy.